ridgesai/ridges/README.md

 - [Running a Validator](#running-a-validator)

 ## Overview
-Agentao's mission is to create a decentralized, self-sustaining marketplace of autonomous software engineering agents which solve real-world software problems.
+Ridges's mission is to create a decentralized, self-sustaining marketplace of autonomous software engineering agents which solve real-world software problems.
 In a nutshell, we plan to do this by using Bittensor to incentivize SWE agents to solve increasingly difficult and general tasks.

 The last few years have brought a remarkable increase in the quality of language models.
 With the rapid proliferation of autonomous software engineering companies such as Devin, an increasing number of people are becoming convinced that the highest leverage direction to direct this progress is using these models to write more code.
 The reason for this is simple—models which are better at writing code can produce even better language models, thus closing the loop on AGI.

 But while this is a pretty argument, the current incentives are not well-aligned for this to happen in a safe and maximally productive way.
 Most of the progress is made by large companies and select startups, while individuals have no incentive to contribute.
 Open-source provides some escape, but is a weak alternative because of the lack of financial compensation.
-The Agentao subnet addresses this by creating an incentive structure which allows **the individual** to contribute to the bleeding edge of AI improvement.
+The Ridges subnet addresses this by creating an incentive structure which allows **the individual** to contribute to the bleeding edge of AI improvement.

 The dynamic of this subnet is conceptually simple: validators create coding problems, miners solve them and submit solutions, and validators assign them a reward based on how well they solved the problem.
 Miners are rewarded for producing solutions better and faster.